 Delivery Optimization and Microsoft 365 Apps

-Microsoft 365 Apps on devices running Windows 10 can take advantage of Delivery Optimization during installation and when receiving updates, if certain requirements are met.
+Microsoft 365 Apps on devices running Windows 11 or Windows 10 can take advantage of Delivery Optimization during installation and when receiving updates, if certain requirements are met.

 Delivery Optimization can be an effective way to reduce network bandwidth without the need for additional infrastructure or administrative overhead, especially for those organizations that don't have Microsoft Endpoint Configuration Manager (current branch) or other enterprise software distribution tools, or that want to shift content handling from on-premises to the cloud.

 For more information about Delivery Optimization in Windows, see the following information.
 Even though the information primarily covers Windows 10 updates, the concepts and configuration are similar for Microsoft 365 Apps since Office uses the capabilities of Delivery Optimization provided by Windows.

 - Set up Delivery Optimization for Windows 10 updates

 - Delivery Optimization reference